-Today, the port of Porto Koufo has been adapted to a small fishing port, but with a limited facility for mooring small tourist boats and yachts.
+Today, the port of Porto Koufo has been adapted into a small fishing port, but with a limited facility for mooring small tourist boats and yachts.

 Petralona Cave - credits: halkidiki.gr

 Petralona cave is located at the western foot of Mount Katsika in the community of Petralona.
 Formed in the limestones of the Upper Jurassic, it has an area of about 10,000 sq.m., with large rooms decorated with colorful stalagmite formations that date back to early human life.

 The visitor, after crossing the horizontal artificial tunnel, reaches the cave and following the arranged route, about 300m long, passes through its main rooms and chambers, where he has the opportunity to admire this magnificent creation of nature.